 4 Be Different.
 Or Be Dead.

-And of Asian entrepreneurs, in his best-selling book “A Whole New Mind,” Daniel Pink writes about the dangers of the ‘Three As’: Abundance, Asia, and Automation.
+And speaking of Asian entrepreneurs, in his best-selling book “A Whole New Mind,” Daniel Pink writes about the dangers of the ‘Three As’: Abundance, Asia, and Automation.
 Pink explains that anything that can be created in abundance will be; anything that can be made in Asia will; and anything that can be automated will be as well.
 As Pink sees it, if your products or services are so or duplicatable that those three factors can come to bear, you’re in big trouble.

 Pink’s solution?
 Develop and cultivate six senses: design, story, symphony, empathy, play, and meaning.
 His example of a successful business that can’t be copied; Madonna.
 (Needless to say, the book was written before the rise of Lady Gaga.)
 In other words, just standing up isn’t enough anymore.
-To be successful you have to stand out and stand for something.
+To be successful you have to and stand for something.
 Otherwise, no one will care.

 5 They Don’t Buy What You Do. .